 It is important that your pet gets regular exercise to avoid stiffness and muscle wastage.
 Avoid long or infrequent walks and make sure your dog goes for several, short walks throughout the day.
 Think little and often to keep the joints mobile.

 Feed your pet a good quality diet.
 Reassess your pet's food and consult a veterinary professional who can recommend the best diet for their needs.
-Raise water and food bowls if your dog or cat has difficulty bending down to them.
+Where appropriate raise water and food bowls so your dog or cat doesn't have to bend down to them.

-Keep your pet warm and avoid cold and drafty or damp conditions, which can aggravate joints.
-Provide a cosy warm place to sleep with enough room to find a comfortable position to sleep in.
+Keep your pet warm and avoid cold and drafty or damp conditions that can aggravate joints.
+Provide a cosy warm place to sleep with enough room to find a comfortable position.
 Add extra bedding for senior pets and shorthaired dogs to help pad around their joints.
-Try to limit stair use and jumping on or off furniture.
+Try to limit stair use and jumping on or off furniture

-Help to groom your cat, when their joints become stiff.
-They may not be able to groom as they could previously.
+Help to groom your pet when their joints become stiff as they may not be able to groom as freely.

-Glucosamine HCL and Chondroitin are essential for maintaining healthy joints, ligaments, tendons, cartilage and synovial fluid.
+Glucosamine HCL and Chondroitin Sulphate are essential for maintaining healthy joints, ligaments, tendons, cartilage and synovial fluid.
 Boswellia Extract supports the body's natural anti-inflammatory process and plays an important role in maintaining smooth and comfortable joint movement.

 Visit your vet